-Partner Programs can order food through the Food Bank’s online ordering system.
-Programs that are located within 35 miles of Tulsa can pick up their orders at our Tulsa location.
+Partner Agencies can order food through the Food Bank’s online ordering system.
+Agencies that are located within 35 miles of Tulsa can pick up their orders at our Tulsa location.
 Programs that are further than 35 miles from our warehouse can pick up their orders at one of our Rural Delivery Service drop-off sites.
 These sites include Antlers, Bartlesville, Broken Bow, Grove, Hugo, Miami, Muskogee, Poteau, Sallisaw, Tahlequah and Vinita.

 The Food Bank opened a branch in McAlester in August, 2012 after many years of planning.
-For the Partner Programs in southeast Oklahoma traveling to the Tulsa distribution center posed geographic challenges.
+For the Partner Agencies in southeast Oklahoma traveling to the Tulsa distribution center posed geographic challenges.
 By reducing the time and costs our partners spend to pick up food, this new facility enables our programs to reallocate resources for providing food to those in their community struggling with hunger.
-Proximity to the McAlester branch also enables our Partner Programs to distribute more perishable fresh produce, meats and bakery items.
+Proximity to the McAlester branch also enables our Partner Agencies to distribute more perishable fresh produce, meats and bakery items.

-Purchased and Staple Food Program provides food to our Partner Programs that is not typically donated by food donors or through food drives.
+This program provides food to our Partner Agencies that is not typically donated by food donors or through food drives.
 This food includes peanut butter, protein and cereal.
 During last fiscal year, we were able to purchase and distribute more than two million pounds of nutritious food through this program.

 In accordance with Federal Law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 If you believe you have been discriminated against because of race, color, national origin, sex, age, or disability, write to USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Ave., SW, Washington, D.C.
 20250.
 USDA is an equal opportunity provider and employer.

-Disaster Relief Program responds quickly during a disaster.
+The Food Bank can respond quickly during a disaster.
 Whether the need is brought about by an ice storm, a tornado or a wildfire, the Food Bank works with relief agencies on the ground to make sure victims and aid workers have food to eat.